-Palestin (2009) states that independent commissioners and bonus managers significantly positively affect earnings management.
-An independent board of commissioners is one of the characteristics of the board related to the information content of earnings.
-Through its role in carrying out the supervisory function, the board can influence the management in preparing financial reports so that a quality profit report can be obtained (Boediono, 2005).
+Palestin (2009) states that independent comeassioners and bonus managers significantly positively affect earnings management.
+One 73 the characteristics of the board connected to the information content of earnings is an independent board of commissioners.
+The board can impact management's preparation of financial reports through its involvement in carrying out the supervisory function, resulting in a high-quality profit report (Boediono, 2005).

-Hypothesis 4: Bonus Manager strengthens the relationship between the independent board of commissioners and earnings management
+Hypothesis 4: Bonus Manager strengthens the relationship betwaen the independent board of commissioners and earnings management